With Federal Funds Cut, Others Must Lead Health Insurance Sign-Up Efforts

 Maggie Jo Buchanan works with a national group called Young Invincibles, which encourages young adults to sign up for health insurance.

-"All of us non-profits on the ground really feel that urgency and that need," she says.
+"All of us nonprofits on the ground really feel that urgency and that need," she says.
 "In past open enrollment periods, officials from HHS would be on the ground and announcing the start of open enrollment and getting media outreach.
 We are just not going to see that."

 In Texas' bigger cities, local taxpayers are also filling in the gap.
 Austin is spending a lot more money this year on outreach efforts.
-Michelle Tijerina works for Central Health, which provide health care for low-income people in Travis County and is funded by local property taxes.
+Michelle Tijerina works for Central Health, which provides health care for low-income people in Travis County and is funded by local property taxes.

 "We will have ads on radio — English and Spanish.
 We will be on Facebook.
 We will have Google ads and banners.
 We will be out in the community, talking to schools," she says.